Judge affirms stricter interpretation of federal mining law

 But unlike Hicks or the appellate court, Du stopped short of vacating BLM's approval of the project.

-Instead, she moved the project back to the agency to determine whether there's sufficient evidence of valuable minerals to establish valid claims.
+Instead, she moved the project back to the agency to determine whether there is sufficient evidence of valuable minerals to establish valid claims.
 Meanwhile, construction efforts are underway.

 Environmentalists have appealed Du’s ruling on the lithium mine to the San Francisco-based court, which is expected to hear oral arguments in June.